Scale invariant radiative neutrino mass model: Scale invariant scotogenic model

 where a contribution from the $\tilde\lambda_5$ term is not explicitly written in the formula of $m_\eta^2$.
 Using these field dependent mass eigenvalues, the one-loop effective potential can be expressed as

 where $n_i$ and $s_i$ are a degree of freedom and a spin of the field $i$, respectively.

-A vacuum of the model can be determined as a minimum of the effective potential $V_{\rm eff}$ which can be consider as a function of $H_b$ and $\phi_b(H_b)$ \cite{cust1,cust2}.
-We are interested in a vacuum which satisfies $x\ll 1$.
-Such a vacuum can be found by solving the potential minimum condition
+We are interested in a vacuum of the model which satisfies $x\ll 1$.
+Such a vacuum can be determined as a minimum of the effective potential $V_{\rm eff}$ which can be consider as a function of $H_b$ and $\phi_b(H_b)$ \cite{cust1,cust2}.
+It can be found by solving the potential minimum condition